siouan/frontend-gradle-plugin/README.md

 The `cleanFrontend` task does nothing by default, considering frontend generated resources (pre-processed Typescript files, SCSS stylesheets...) are written in the `${project.buildDir}` directory.
 If it is not the case, this task may be useful to clean the relevant directory.
 To do so, a clean script must be defined in the project's `package.json` file, and the `cleanScript` property must be set to the corresponding NPM/Yarn command.
+This task depends on the `installFrontend` task if the `cleanScript` property is set.

 ### Assemble frontend

 The `assembleFrontend` task shall be used to integrate a frontend's build script into Gradle builds.
 The build script must be defined in the project's `package.json` file, and the `assembleScript` property must be set to the corresponding NPM/Yarn command.
+This task depends on the `installFrontend` task if the `assembleScript` property is set.

 ### Check frontend

 The `checkFrontend` task shall be used to integrate a frontend's check script into Gradle builds.
 The check script must be defined in the project's `package.json` file, and the `checkscript` property must be set with the corresponding NPM/Yarn command.
 A typical check script defined in the project's `package.json` file may lint frontend source files, execute tests, and perform additional analysis tasks.
+This task depends on the `installFrontend` task if the `checkScript` property is set.

 ### Run custom Node script